 Have these documents in your possession prior to submitting your online application to ensure you will meet your deadline.
 Failure to provide ALL required documents by your deadline will result in your application being eliminated from the process.
 Instructions for submitting these documents will be furnished after you have completed the online application.

 - Birth Certificate (if current name differs from that on the birth certificate, provide court documents showing name change)

-- If Naturalized, Naturalization Certificate with photo
+- If Naturalized, a photocopy of Naturalization Certificate with photo

 - Official high school transcripts or official documentation of testing results for a General Education Diploma (GED)